 - up to 8 minutes of flight time;

 - Does not have enough pitch/roll authority to fly very fast;

-- The transmitter it not has dedicated button to speed selection and 360 degree flips;
+- The transmitter it not has a dedicated button to speed selection and 360-degree flips;

-- The transmitter it use only 2pcs of AAA batteries;
+- The transmitter uses only 2pcs of AAA batteries;

 Syma x12 Nano pros and cons

 - Dedicated button to set the flight speed and for 360-degree flips;